ccluett/website/content/toroidal.md

 ---

-This repository contains MATLAB scripts designed to generate high-quality, parametric 3D geometries of toroidal propellers for maritime vehicles, for educational and research purposes.
+This repository contains MATLAB scripts designed to generate high-quality, parametric 3D geometries of toroidal propellers for maritime vehicles, including UUVs, for educational and research purposes.

 ## Methodology